junxit/us-congress-bills-114/bill.md

   >     - **(A)** The Secretary, subject to appropriations, may obligate for data collection purposes in accordance with prioritizations under paragraph (3) a portion of amounts received by the United States as fisheries enforcement penalties.
   >     - **(B)** Amounts may be obligated under this paragraph only in the fishery management region with respect to which they are collected.
   >   - **(2)** *Included purposes* The purposes referred to in paragraph (1) include—
-  >     - **(A)** the use of State personnel and resources, including fishery survey vessels owned and maintained by States to survey or assess data-poor fisheries for which fishery management plans are in effect under this Act; and
+  >     - **(A)** the use of State personnel and resources, including fishery survey vessels owned and maintained by States to survey or assess data-poor fisheries for which fishery management plans are in effect under this Act;
-  >     - **(B)** cooperative research activities authorized under section 318 to improve or enhance the fishery independent data used in fishery stock assessments.
+  >     - **(B)** cooperative research activities authorized under section 318 to improve or enhance the fishery independent data used in fishery stock assessments; and
+  >     - **(C)** fishery research and independent stock assessments, conservation gear engineering, at-sea and shoreside monitoring, fishery impact statements, and other priorities established by the Council as necessary to rebuild or maintain sustainable fisheries, ensure healthy ecosystems, and maintain fishing communities.
   >   - **(3)** *Data-poor fisheries priority lists* Each Council shall—
   >     - **(A)** identify those fisheries in its region considered to be data-poor fisheries;
   >     - **(B)** prioritize those fisheries based on the need of each fishery for up-to-date information; and